-Easter or Paschaltide is a fifty-day feast, and if we take that seriously there’s always a lot of excess intake to burn off, whether in the fields or in our bodies.
+In the spring of the year there’s always a lot of debris to burn off, whether in the fields or in our bodies.
 We have a lot of internal debris to burn off from the more sedentary (and sedimentary) time of winter.
-There’s also the possibility of enlightenment as the released energy soars (kundalini in Tantra; the indwelling Spirit of the risen Christ in Christianity).
+There’s also the possibility of enlightenment as the released energy soars upward (kundalini in Tantra; the indwelling Spirit of the risen Christ in Christianity).
 Fire is light as well as heat.
 It brings enlightenment as well as transformation.

 In Indonesia I usually did my angi sequence first thing in the morning.
 It is comprised largely of abdominal poses and twists that create heat (tapas) in the belly.
 In the Vedic literature tapas refers to heat in the sense of generating energy.
 But it also refers to austerity, penance, and pious activity.
 Taken in its literal sense of “to burn,” it can refer to overcoming the challenges in life by lighting a fire in the belly.

-My little sequence served the much simpler purpose of helping with the challenges of digesting an unaccustomed diet.
+My little sequence served the simple purpose of helping with the challenges of digesting an unaccustomed diet.
 This is the sequence Nick gave to me.
-I included it in my book, Embodied Liturgy.
-Lessons in Christian Ritual (Minneapolis: Fortress Press, 2016), p.
+I included it in my book, Embodied Liturgy: Lessons in Christian Ritual (Minneapolis: Fortress Press, 2016), p.
 162, in a section dealing with fasting and feasting, and I share it here.
-The book is based on a course I taught at Satya Wacana Christian University in Central Java and I included some yoga sequences in the class and in the book as a way of helping students and readers get in touch with our bodies.)
+The book is based on a course I taught at Satya Wacana Christian University in Central Java and I included some yoga sequences in the class and in the book as a way of helping students and readers get in touch with their bodies.

 Lay on your back.
 Bring your knees to your chest.
 Take hold of them with your hands; bring them in and extend them out five times.
 Inhale as you bring your knees toward your face; exhale as you push them away.
 This is apanasana.